-What does Shape of My Heart mean?
+What do you think Shape of My Heart means?

 Sting: Shape of My Heart Meaning